wolves/thesis-phoenix/README.md

 # ![](http://placehold.it/890x200/2b1e34/ffffff?text=-%20%20%20Making+Pages+Editable%20%20%20%20-)

 Use the `Thesis.View.content/4` view helper function to make a content area editable.
-If you have `use Thesis.View` in your `yourapp_web.ex` file, this function is already available on all of your views.
+If you have `use Thesis.View` in your `lib/yourapp_web.ex` file, this function is already available on all of your views.

 Thesis will add a wrapper `<div>` around editable HTML and plain-text content